(Careers Education, Information, Advice and Guidance)

 Starting in Year 7 and during each year that students are at Mangotsfield students they will develop their careers and skills awareness through a programme of events and learning both in and outside of school.

-Below are example timelines of a student’s CEIAG journey through the school – both in Years 7 to 11 and in our 6th Form.
+Below are example timelines of a student’s CEIAG journey through the school – both in Years 7 to 11.

 Your role as partners in CEIAG